 We believe that skills in writing and reading impact on one another and we are aiming for children to master skills in both areas.

-In writing, we are aiming for mastery of spelling, punctuation, grammar and literary techniques.
-We believe that all pupils are capable of achieve high standards in Writing and are able to develop their own writer’s voice.
+In writing, we aim for mastery of spelling, punctuation, grammar and literary techniques.
+All pupils are capable of achieving high standards in Writing and are able to develop their own writer’s voice.
 Teaching is underpinned by providing real purposes and engagements for writing as well as sharing a variety of high-quality texts.
-Writing lessons are carefully structured to capture the process of writing through analysing literature; teacher-modelling; careful drafting; and most importantly editing and redrafting.
+Writing lessons are carefully structured to capture the process of writing through analysing literature, teacher-modelling, careful drafting, and most importantly editing and redrafting.